-When necessary, parents and carers are partners will be involved in the process and regular review meetings will enable home and school to work closely together to help change behaviours.
+When necessary, families and other partners will be involved in the process and regular review meetings will enable home and school to work closely together to help change behaviours.

-Behaviour will be tracked by a senior member of staff.
-If a pupil exhibits persistent challenging behaviour, school may look to putting a Behaviour Support Plan in place involving the SENCO and a mentor if necessary.
+Behaviour will be tracked by a senior member of staff through Arbor (Management Information System).
+If a pupil exhibits persistent challenging behaviour, school may look to putting a Positive support plan in place involving the SENCO and a mentor if necessary.
 In addition to this the SENCO or senior leaders may make referrals to external agencies.

-Exclusions will be the most extreme form of negative consequence and are only used in response to serious breaches of the school's 'code of conduct' or if allowing the pupil to remain in school endangered their safety, welfare, or education or of others.
-A pupil returning to school after a period of exclusion would return with a Behaviour Support Plan.
+Suspension will be the most extreme form of negative consequence and are only used in response to serious breaches of the school's 'code of conduct' or if allowing the pupil to remain in school endangered their safety, welfare, or education or of others.
+A pupil returning to school after a period of suspension would return with a Positive support plan.